 PositiveOverWeight does not provide acute healthcare.
 For emergency problems, your general practitioner (huisarts) will direct you to one of the nearby hospitals.

 To make an appointment, you’ll need a referral letter from your general practitioner (huisarts) or youth healthcare doctor (jeugdarts).
-You are also welcome without a referral letter, but our costs probably won’t be covered by your insurance company, in which case you would be responsible for payment.

 You can request a repeat prescription in your patient portal.
 During your first visit you should have received login details for the patient portal.
 You don’t get a confirmation-mail of your request.